The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 Please note that you will be required to sign our waiver before commencing the trip.
 Click here for a waiver copy.

-Emergency Medical Expenses Insurance:
+Emergency Medical Evacuation

-We recognize that our guests’ schedules may change for many reasons; business, family, flight delays, injuries and other unplanned events.
-For these eventualities, the Trip Cancellation/Interruption insurance is a great way to protect your investment.
+We recognize that our guests’ schedules may change for many reasons, business, family, flight delays, injuries, and other unplanned events.
+For these eventualities, Trip Cancellation/Interruption insurance is a great way to protect your investment.
+We can assure you that circumstances do arise that prevent guests from participating in trips or courses and trip cancellation & interruption insurance is a relatively easy way to manage your level of risk of unforeseen events.

-For all your travel insurance requirements we recommend the Simpson Group.
-This agency offers a wide range of travel insurance options including Trip Cancellation/Interruption, Travel Medical and Personal Effect Loss for Canadian Travelers.
-We highly recommend purchasing this insurance.
-For more information and to purchase a plan, visit the Simpson Group’s website.
+For all your travel insurance requirements we recommend Simpson Group Insurance Services.
+For more information and to purchase a plan, visit Simpson Group’s website.

 Dates: